Quick Fixes

 Deferred Work

-When to Upgrade to Formal Planning
+When to Add Formal Planning

 - The change affects multiple systems or requires coordinated updates across many files